 What is a mini-session?

-Mini-sessions are in one reserved location on the ranch, paid by the hour (2 hour minimum), with as many clients as you choose to book in that time.
+Mini-sessions are in one reserved location on the ranch, paid by the hour (two hour minimum), with up to three client sessions each hour.
 We will make a sign to direct clients to your chosen area and we can arrange special parking for distant locations like the hay barn.

 What type of payment do you accept?